 If you're working in asset management, then you have many more options.
 The first thing you should do is get ahold of research reports coming out of investment banks on the sector.
 You could then go on the Bloomberg Terminal and do a scan for recent articles on the company and use the Bloomberg Intelligence feature to try to find more analysis on the sector.
 Finally, chances are within the firm you're working at there will be quite a few experts to talk to who would be more than happy to answer the questions you come up with after reading all the primers and news you can find.

 Getting these kinds of more technical, investment banking style questions in an asset management interview isn't uncommon.
 While you'll never be asked to do a paper LBO or anything like that, you can expect these more simple technical questions.

 To find unlevered free cash flow starting from net income, just take net income and add back depreciation / amortization and then subtract changes in working capital and subtract capital expenditures.

 If you're starting from the top of the income statement (revenue), then get down to EBIT by subtracting COGS and operating expenses from revenue.
 Once you have EBIT, take off your taxes, add back depreciation and amortization, and subtract working capital and capital expenditures.

 Well, there you have it!
 Asset management interviews are very similar to wealth management interviews.
 As I said in the introduction to this post, the primary difference will be that an asset management interview will have fewer behavioral questions due to the fact that the role isn't as client-facing.

 If you're looking for even more interview questions, be sure to check out the prep guide I created for wealth management.
 There are over 180 questions and the vast majority are market-based or technical questions like what we've covered in this post.

-I created this site (and the prep guide) because interviews for wealth management have become so much more difficult in recent years and there were no resources online.
+I created this site (and the wealth management prep guide) because interviews for wealth management have become so much more difficult in recent years and there were no resources online.
 The same holds true for asset management, so I hope what I've put together here is helpful for you!